Storyville: What is Neo-Noir Fiction?

 What I like about magical realism, a very popular and emerging sub-genre, is the ability to write a story that starts in the real world, starts with places, people, and things that we recognize, but eventually turns into something much more.
 Usually restricted to literary fiction, these stories and novels are smart and grounded, but sprinkled with strange, exciting moments and epiphanies that take us in an entirely different direction.
 And if that happens to be into the darkness, black magic or otherwise, then it can certainly fit into the world of neo-noir.
 These are not the Disney fairy tales, but the Grimm fairy tales, where the children get eaten, the babies are taken, and the shadows of the forest are dark and deep.

 You may have heard this term used before in regards to speculative fiction, primarily fantasy and science fiction.
 When you bridge the gap between classic fantasy and science fiction to reach literary fiction, this is what I’m talking about.
 It’s also been called the new-weird ("noird") or the fiction of strangeness.
 I’ve also heard it applied to fiction that slips in and out of reality, stories that turn surreal, even bizarre.
 I think you can see how this would fit into the neo-noir world.
-Update: Though I do think the new-weird is actually its own thing, something I wasn't AS aware of back when I wrote this.
+Update: I DO THINK the new-weird is actually its own thing, something I wasn't AS aware of back when I wrote this.
 The new-weird came out of the OLD weird (Lovecraft) merged with the visceral body horror of Clive Barker.